This article outlines our process for PPC management.

 4. Ad scheduling setup

 From inception, we’ll base the ad scheduling around your actual operating hours.
+We want you to be available when ads are live.
+If a form submission comes through, we want you reaching out to that lead ASAP — the quicker the better.
+If the phone rings, we want you to pick it up!
+Trust us when we say this, your (antiquated) competitors are not answering their phones.
 As we gather data, we’ll adjust the ad schedule as needed and we’ll bid up and/or down on various days and times.

 5. Bid strategy setup